-\Note: Effective July 1, 2011, the retiree has the option of basing the payout on the average of the three (3) consecutive years of highest salary.
+Note: Effective July 1, 2011, the retiree has the option of basing the payout on the average of the three (3) consecutive years of highest salary.

-\\Note: Accumulated leave days are only paid to those teachers who are retiring from the diocese and meet the criteria above.
+Note: Accumulated leave days are only paid to those teachers who are retiring from the diocese and meet the criteria above.

 - D. When an educational staff member leaves a diocesan school to transfer to another diocesan school, that employee's accumulated leave days, up to sixty (60), shall transfer with that employee. - E. An employee who retires prior to age sixty-five (65), is at least the age of sixty (60), has four (4) years and nine (9) months or more years of service with the Employer, and is considered eligible under the Diocese's retirement plan, may continue health coverage with the Diocese of Owensboro under the Diocese's self-pay privilege with premiums paid by the retiree at the full cost until the date the retiree becomes eligible for Medicare.
-This extension also applies to the retiree's dependents until the date the retiree's dependents until the retiree or the retiree's dependents once the retiree's eligible for Medicare.
+This extension also applies to the retiree's dependents until the date the retiree becomes eligible for Medicare.
+There is no coverage for a retiree or the retiree's dependents once the retiree becomes eligible for Medicare.